 If you're trying to restore system files, applications, or perhaps everything from your backup, proceed with the steps below to boot your Mac from the backup disk and then restore your backup disk to your Mac's internal hard drive.

 Attach the backup disk to your Mac using a USB or Thunderbolt cable.

 System Preferences > Startup Disk

 Click the padlock icon at the bottom of the window to authenticate, then select the backup disk that you would like to use to restore.
 Click Restart.
 This will reboot the system from your backup and allow you to clone the backup onto your main hard drive.

-If you cannot change the startup disk using the Startup Disk Preference Pane (e.g. you are unable to boot from your original hard drive, hold down the Option key (Intel Macs) or the Power button (Apple Silicon Macs) as you start up your Mac.
+If you cannot change the startup disk using the Startup Disk Preference Pane (e.g. you are unable to boot from your original hard drive), hold down the Option key (Intel Macs) or the Power button (Apple Silicon Macs) as you start up your Mac.
 Your backup disk should appear as a startup disk option in the Startup Manager.
 If you don't see your backup volume listed in the Startup Manager, see the Help!
 My clone won't boot! section of CCC's documentation for additional troubleshooting suggestions.